VIAT-Blog-Dec-1_2-GC-5-Secrets-to-a-Successful-BIM-Execution-Plan-1

 Be Clear and Concise

 Some projects—like government or airport work—will require behemoth stacks of documents spanning 200 pages (or more!) of details and requirements.
 But believe it or not, the ideal length of a BIM execution plan is approximately 20 pages, and after that point, you should use appendices.
-If your project plan has too many pages for the project size, you risk it never getting read.
+If your BIM execution plan has too many pages for the project size, you risk it never getting read.
 Imagine it ending up, in its printed form, as a doorstop in the job site trailer.
-Don’t let that happen—keep the plan short and precise!
+Don’t let that happen—keep the BIM execution plan short and precise!

 Break the Work into Stages